FrancisFrancois/Parcelles_A/README.md

 If you are importing this project for the first time, you will need to install the dependencies.
 Run `npm install` or `npm i`.

+Run `npm install -g @compodoc/compodoc` if you haven't already and want to use it.

 ## Memo Compodoc

 Compodoc is a documentation tool.
 It will build files based on certain comments.